canonical/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/create-and-maintain-personal-branch.rst

 Next steps
 ----------

-If you want to work on a project that uses an external Bazaar, git, CVS or Subversion branch to host its trunk line of development, you can ask Launchpad to :ref:`import it into a Bazaar branch <branch-imports>`.
+If you want to work on a project that uses an external git repository to host its main line of development, you can ask Launchpad to :ref:`import it into a git branch <import-code-into-launchpad>`.